practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 <br/>

 Otherwise, the only key to success for Google AI was to introduce **meticulous, manual memory management** throughout the full microbenchmark program, something which was not needed to this extent in program [random_streams_for_perf_stats.fs](./random_streams_for_perf_stats.fs).
-I also updated that source code with the changes of already existing parts in the full program to make it also as bullet-proof as it gets:
+I also updated that source code with Google AI's changes for the full microbenchmark program to make it also as bullet-proof as it gets:

 ```
 ...